Monday, Wednesday, Friday: 9:40 - 10:30 AM, Room 203

-The iClicker audience response system will be used to facilitate interactive learning during the IVC sessions.
+The iClicker audience response system will be used to facilitate interactive learning during the class sessions.
 The responses will be graded and will count for 5% of the course grade.
 For some questions, credit will be given for any answer, but for others points will only be given for correct answers.
-Bonus clicker points can be earned by finding errors in the lab manual or lecture slides.
-To earn points, though, you must be the first to let the instructor know about the error!

-If you do not already have an iClicker Reef account, you will need to create one before classes begin, following the instructions at:
+- If you do not already have an iClicker account, you will need to create one before classes begin, following the instructions at:

 Other ways to earn points

 Every two weeks or so, part of the lecture time will be devoted to problem solving, with students working in groups of two or three.
 Points for these activities will be recorded and combined with those from the clicker responses.

 - Special homework assignments.
 There will be one or a few short homework assignments, in addition to the bigger ones described below.
 Points for these assignments will be added to the clicker points.